Edit: Sep 2019

 - Microsoft has opened up the visualisation layer to open source contributions via the custom visuals gallery, so there is (and will continue to be) be lots of community added value.
 Read about that in my blog here.

 Gartner has recognised the trend towards self service business intelligence and also Microsoft’s leading position in this space.
-You can look at the 2016 report on this topic here if you are interested.

 Why it is Hard to Explain What Power BI is

+When most people are introduced to Power BI for the first time, in most cases the ask one seemingly simple question: What is Power BI?
 Microsoft is known for its great products, however it doesn’t always have a great record when it comes to naming products.
 The naming of Power BI products has been confusing to say the least.
 I wont spend time going back through all the confusing history but instead I will provide my spin (below) on the least confusing way to consider Power BI products today.
 I first covered this framework in my blog about the best training for Business Analysts.

 So, What is Power BI?